Who is Luke?

 Do you leave notes after the walk?

-We use a service called Time to Pet which sends you updates via email as soon as we complete the walk.
-We will tell you if they went poop and pee, if they have diarrhea, anything funny they did, progress they are making as a puppy, etc, and an occasional picture!
+Our petcare software sends you updates via email as soon as we complete the walk.
+You can see the gps map of where your dog walked and we will tell you what they did (pee, poop, diarrhea, anything funny they did, progress they are making as a puppy, etc.).
+The walkers also attach occasional pictures!

 How long are the actual walks?